Explore more blogs

 How does a silent auction work?

-Traditionally, in-person silent auctions display items around a room with enticing descriptions and designated opening bids.
-Guests at the event bid on items using paper bid sheets or mobile devices.
-Mobile bidding platforms can improve the bidder experience, save your team time, and allow bidders to participate from anywhere in the world.
+Traditionally, in-person silent auctions showcase items with enticing descriptions and opening bids.
+Guests at the event place bids using paper bid sheets or mobile devices.
+Using mobile bidding software can boost bids by improving the bidder experience and allowing bidders to participate from anywhere in the world.

-• Keep the bidding going longer: With an online auction, you’re not limited to what you can raise in one evening.
-Set your event to run for a few days (or longer), and see how high your bids can go.
+Keep the bidding going longer: With an online auction, you’re not limited to what you can raise in one evening.
+Run your event for a few days (or more) and watch the bids climb.

-• Reach a broader audience: Anyone can attend your silent auction when it's virtual.
-And more bidders means more funds for your organization.
+Reach a broader audience: When your silent auction is virtual, anyone can attend.
+More bidders means more funds for your organization.

-How to plan a silent auction fundraiser: 7 tips for success
+How to run a silent auction fundraiser 7 steps

 How to plan a silent auction infographic